Griffon26/taserver/docs/user_manual/getting_verified.md

 5. Fill in the authentication code and press OK

 6. If you don't get an error message, registration was successful.

-   The next time you log on to that login server with the same name and password you will no longer have the "unvrf-" prefix.
+7. Restart Tribes Ascend and log in to that login server again to remove the "unvrf-" prefix.

 ## How to generate authentication codes